EXCLUSIVE-French lawmakers want hard line in Brexit fishing talks

 By Michel Rose

-PARIS, June 11 (Reuters) - French lawmakers have urged their government to stay firm over fishing in Brexit negotiations, potentially complicating EU negotiator Michel Barnier's ability to compromise with Britain.
+PARIS, June 11 (Reuters) - French lawmakers have urged their government to stay firm over fishing in Brexit negotiations, potentially making it harder for EU negotiator Michel Barnier to reach a compromise with Britain.

 In a report approved by the National Assembly's European affairs committee on Thursday, lawmakers urged President Emmanuel Macron's government to fight to keep French fishermen's right to work in British waters.